Lennart05/toponym/README.md

 The function `top()`, meaning “toponym”, creates maps of places matching the regular expression.
-By default, it only looks at places in Germany, as the script was initially created to find slavic toponyms in Germany.
+By default, it only looks at places in Germany, as the script was initially created to find Slavic toponyms in Germany.
 The following code is a simple example of this:

 ``` r